-Community councils are groups of people who care about their community and want to make their area a better place to live.
+Community Councils are groups of people who care about their community and want to make their area a better place to live.
 They have an important role in local democracy.
 They represent the views of local people on Neighbourhood Partnerships and convey these views to the Council and other organisations.
-They are governed by the Scheme for Community Councils.
+Councils are governed by the Scheme for Community Councils.
 Download part of the information for Community Councillors from below.

 The Neighbourhood Partnership website lets you find out about their role and which partnership you live in.

 There are different ways to get involved in your local Community Council

 - attend your Community Council's regular public meetings

 - email your local Community Council or visit their website

 Read about the Community Council induction on the Neighbourhood Partnership website.